Gathering relevant data is the single most important thing in data-driven development and personalization.

 A conversion is an action you want your website visitors to take, such as purchasing a product, signing up for a newsletter, downloading a brochure, or watching a video.
 The most common type of conversion is a transaction, that is, a purchase of one or more products.

-You can track conversions:
+You can track conversions and transactions:

-- Based on conversion definitions that you create in the Frosmo Control Panel.
+You can also track conversions based on conversion definitions that you create in the Frosmo Control Panel.
 The conversion definitions, in turn, are based on triggered events you also create in the Control Panel.
 This way is the best in case you want to implement a simple conversion tracking scheme by yourself, and do not have the data layer in use on your site.
 For more information, see Creating and managing conversion definitions.

 Product tracking is the process of collecting product data from a website and storing the data in the Frosmo back end.
 Product tracking is also used to aggregate the number of views a given product receives.
 You have to manually set up product tracking for each site.
 The Frosmo Platform can track product views and purchases separately for each visitor.